 This is a lightweight but sturdy potting bench at a really good price.
 It’ll serve in the potting shed, as extra garage storage, and as a BBQ side table too.
 It’s neat and compact so it’ll fit into most areas with ease.

-The Homezone Garden Mile potting bench is cheap as chips but it’s still practical and good looking.
+The Homezone Garden Mile potting bench is an affordable potting bench but it’s practical and good looking.

 If you’re looking for a simple but effective potting bench that won’t break the bank, this one is worth consideration.

 First off, it’s light as a feather and made from sustainable FSC firwood.
 You can easily move it around to provide snacks at the paddling pool or hold your BBQ food.